Portal-2-Multiplayer-Mod/Portal-2-Multiplayer-Mod/README.md

 *future plans*
 ```
-1. option on first startup of MultiplayerMod.cmd to allways be enabled (excluding singleplayer)
+1. option on first startup of MultiplayerMod.cmd to always be enabled (excluding singleplayer)
 2. dedicated servers
 3. in game chat commands <- (probably not possible)
 4. support for linux and macosx